cutemelissa17/bioeC131-final-project/README.md

 ### 3.6.
 Test your jbrowse install
 In your browser, now type in `http://yourhost/jbrowse2/`, where yourhost is either localhost or the IP address from earlier.
 Now you should see the words "**It worked!**" with a green box underneath saying "JBrowse 2 is installed." with some additional details.

-## 4. Load and process test data
+## 4. Load and process data
 ### 4.1.
 Download and process reference genome
-Make sure you are in the temporary folder you created, then download the human genome in fasta format.
+Make sure you are in the temporary folder you created, then download the HSV-1 genome in fasta format.
 This is the biggest file you'll be downloading, and may take 30 min or so on AWS with the lowest tier of download speeds.

 ```
 wget -O herpesvirus_dataset.zip "https://api.ncbi.nlm.nih.gov/datasets/v2/genome/accession/GCF_000859985.2/download?include_annotation_type=GENOME_FASTA&include_annotation_type=GENOME_GFF&include_annotation_type=RNA_FASTA&include_annotation_type=CDS_FASTA&include_annotation_type=PROT_FASTA&include_annotation_type=SEQUENCE_REPORT&hydrated=FULLY_HYDRATED"